 Create Organization specific polices (if needed, can be copied from templates)

-Create customer specific polices.
+Create customer specific policies.
 Otherwise, you can just assign your global policies/template as desired.

 You can create and configure deployments based on what and how you want to filter.